Striving-to-learn/Daniel-The-Cyber-Guide/SETUP.md

-# Technical Details
+# SETUP.md - Full Installation and Technical Details

-This project was built and tested inside a Kali Linux virtual machine running on VMware.
-The setup includes installing system packages, configuring a Python environment, installing Ollama for local LLM inference, and preparing a directory structure for storing cybersecurity notes and running the ingestion pipeline.
+This guide covers everything you need to install and run Daniel — The Cyber Guide inside a Kali Linux virtual machine.
+It includes system updates, VM tools, Ollama setup, Python environment configuration, directory structure, ingestion, querying, and common troubleshooting.

-The system uses Python scripts to read notes, clean and split text, store them in a lightweight searchable database, and query them using a local LLM (Llama 3).
-All processing happens locally, and the assistant runs fully offline once installed.
+All processing happens **locally**, and the assistant runs **fully offline** once installed.
 ---

+## Quick Overview

+1. Update Kali Linux and install VM tools
+2. Install Ollama and pull **Llama 3 8B**
+3. Create the project directory structure
+4. Set up a Python virtual environment
+5. Install Python dependencies
+6. Copy your notes into `~/cyber-llm/notes/`
+7. Run the ingestion script (`build_rag.py`)
+8. Run the query script (`query_rag.py`)

+For a shorter version, see the **Quick Start** section in `README.md`.

 # Operating System and Environment

 **OS:** Kali Linux (VMware or VirtualBox)

-The project was developed and tested on **Kali Linux**, but it should also work on other Debian‑based distributions such as **Ubuntu, Debian, Pop!_OS, and Parrot OS**.
+The project was developed and tested on **Kali Linux**, but it should also work on other Debian‑based distributions:

+- Ubuntu
+- Debian
+- Pop!_OS,
+-  Parrot OS (Security Edition).
 These systems share similar package managers and Python environments, so the installation steps are nearly identical.

 Kali Linux was chosen because it includes many cybersecurity tools out of the box.
-Other distributions will work, but they may not include the same preinstalled security utilities.
+Other distributions will also work, but they may not include the same preinstalled security utilities and might require additional installation steps.

-Because Parrot OS and other Debian‑based distributions may package dependencies differently, some commands or package names may require small adjustments depending on the operating system version and installed repositories.
-Older or heavily modified Kali or Parrot installations may also require additional manual configuration due to outdated Python layers or older package versions.
+Note: Parrot OS and other Debian-based distributions may package dependencies differently.
+Some commands or package names may require small adjustments depending on your OS version and repositories.

 ## System Updates
+Always start with a fresh and updated system:
 ```bash
 sudo apt update && sudo apt full-upgrade -y
 ```